henrytao-me/ekitjs/README.md

 * Support Schema Design in MongoDB based on defining Model.
 * Support auto check requirement field, data validation.
 * Support function field (trigger later).
+* Real time stream and broadcast data from DB to Client using web socket.
+Inspired by Meteor & Derby concept.
+* Support all other NodeJS module on npm.

 ## Requirements